 Step 2.
 Go through the scanning results

-After this, you've successfully restore data from your dead MacBook Pro.
+After this, you've successfully restored data from your dead MacBook.

-After restoring the Mac hard drive data to a safe place, you can use the Disk Utility to check for errors and repair problematic hard drive and volumes with the following steps:
+After restoring the Mac hard drive data to a safe place, you can use the Disk Utility to check for errors and repair problematic hard drives and volumes with the following steps:

 Step 1.
-Restart your Mac computer, press and hold Command + R keys simultaneously.
+Restart your Mac computer, and press and hold the Command + R keys simultaneously.

 Step 2.
 Click "Disk Utility" and then "Continue".